cadCAD-org/cadCAD/README.md

 import pandas as pd
 from tabulate import tabulate

+# The following imports NEED to be in the exact same order
 from SimCAD.engine import ExecutionMode, ExecutionContext, Executor from sandbox.validation import config1, config2
 from SimCAD import configs